Injective stabilization of additive functors. II. (Co)torsion and the Auslander-Gruson-Jensen functor: Cotorsion over arbitrary rings

 \section{Cotorsion over arbitrary rings}

-Given the utmost generality of our definition of torsion, one may ask if that definition can be formally dualized to yield a definition of cotorsion.
+Given the generality of our definition of torsion, one may ask if that definition can be formally dualized to yield a definition of cotorsion.
 The answer is yes and, as we shall see, this can be done with little effort.
-However, compared with torsion, one faces the surprising fact that while there are several competing definitions of cotorsion modules, there seems to be no definition of the cotorsion module of a module.
-Our next goal is to provide such a definition and do it in the utmost generality - for any module over any ring.
+However, compared with torsion, one faces the surprising fact that while there have been several competing definitions of cotorsion modules, there seems to be no definition of the \texttt{cotorsion module of a module}.
+Our next goal is to provide such a definition for arbitrary modules over arbitrary rings.
+Our plan is to introduce a certain quotient functor of the identity functor, i.e., a precoradical, and then define the cotorsion module of a module as the image of the quotient transformation computed at the module.
+We shall also show that our precoradical is in fact a coradical.

-Recall that the injective torsion submodule $\injt(A) = (A \ot \blank)(\Lambda)$ of a right $\Lambda$-module $A$ was defined as the kernel of the map $A \otimes \Lambda \to A \otimes I$, where $I$ is an injective container of $_{\Lambda}\Lambda$.
+Recall that the injective torsion submodule $\injt(A) = (A \ot \blank)(\Lambda)$ of a right $\Lambda$-module $A$ was defined as the kernel of the map $A \otimes \Lambda \to A \otimes I$, where $I$ is an injective container of $\prescript{}{\Lambda}{\Lambda}$.
 The fact that $\injt(A)$ is a submodule of $A$ is due in part to the canonical isomorphism $A \otimes \Lambda \cong A $.
 In a dual approach, it could be expected that one should use the other well-known canonical isomorphism, $\Hom(\Lambda, C) \cong C$, where $C$ is an arbitrary (say, left) $\Lambda$-module.
 This leads to the contravariant functor $\Hom(\blank, C)$.
-Since torsion was defined as the \texttt{injective} stabilization of the functor $A \otimes \blank$, in a dual approach one should be looking at the \texttt{projective} stabilization of $\Hom(\blank, C)$.
-Viewing $\Hom(\blank, C)$ as a \texttt{covariant} functor on the opposite category (which is never a module category but is still abelian) one is led to consider the contravariant Hom functor modulo injectives, customarily denoted by $\oh$.\footnote{Warning: this is not the injective stabilization of the Hom functor, which is zero!
-We are forced to use this confusing notation since historically overline denotes the injective stabilization of a functor, but in the case of the Hom functor it denotes Hom modulo injectives.} This motivates
+Since the torsion submodule of $A$ was defined as the value of the \texttt{injective} stabilization of the functor $A \otimes \blank$ at $\Lambda$, in a dual approach one should be looking at the \texttt{projective} stabilization of the contravariant functor $\Hom(\blank, C)$ evaluated at $\Lambda$.\footnote{The hypothetical choice between projective or injective stabilization is imaginary: since $\Hom$ is left-exact in both variables, the injective stabilization of any of them is zero.} Viewing $\Hom(\blank, C)$ as a \texttt{covariant} functor on the opposite category (which is never a module category but is still abelian) one is led to consider the contravariant Hom functor modulo injectives, customarily denoted by $\oh$.\footnote{Warning: we repeat that this is not the injective stabilization of any of the two Hom functors, which are zero.
+We are forced to use this confusing notation since, historically, overline denotes the injective stabilization of a functor, but in the case of the Hom functors it also denotes Hom modulo injectives.
+See a more detailed discussion of this below, between Theorems~\ref{T:DA} and~\ref{T:cotorthm}.} This motivates